loorisr/crawlrouter/README.md

 *   `GOOGLE_CSE_KEY`: API Key for Google Custom Search Engine.
 *   `GOOGLE_CSE_ID`: ID of Google Custom Search Engine.

 *   `SEARCH_BACKEND`: Search endpoint default backend.
+Can be a comma-separated list: 'google,searxng,serpapi'
 *   `SCRAPE_BACKEND`: Scrape endpoint default backend.
+Can be a comma-separated list: 'tavily,firecrawl,crawl4ai'

-*   `SEARCH_BACKEND_ROTATE`: If defined, rotate randomly from the list for the search backend.
-Example : 'google,searxng,serpapi'
+*   `SEARCH_BACKEND_ROTATE`: How to rotate the search backend: random or sequential.
+Default: sequential
-*   `SCRAPE_BACKEND_ROTATE`: If defined, rotate randomly from the list for the search backend.
-Example : 'crawl4ai,jina'
+*   `SCRAPE_BACKEND_ROTATE`: How to rotate the scrape backend: random or sequential.
+Default: sequential

 *   `LOG_FILE`: Path of the log file
 *   `PORT`: Port to run the app.
 Default is 8000